KnowFutures — Issue N°1

 Images from Free Jabriya, 2024

-The manifestation of a memory
+The Manifestation of a Memory

 art

 No one can argue that nostalgia is a driver of larger movements.
-When brands or campaigns use nostalgia to connect with consumers' collective memories there’s a sense of social connection and shared history that can drive collective action.
-When individuals are emotionally moved by a shared past, whether it's a cultural heritage or a pivotal historical event, it can fuel a sense of urgency and collective responsibility.
-Take the larger movement of embracing the 80's and 90's which started with retro gaming.
-Nintendo utilized this nostalgic connection for 80s and 90s gamers, combined with the convenience of modern technology, to create a cultural phenomenon through the Super Nintendo Classic edition console.
-The device was not just a trip down memory lane; it was a rediscovery of a simpler, more personal gaming experience, and it sparked discussions about how the future of gaming could evolve by embracing the past.
-By celebrating the past while embracing the future this movement bled into other areas like music, fashion, and film.
-It has fostered a renaissance of the 80s and 90s aesthetic, evident in the popularity of Vaporwave music, retro clothing, and even 80s-style TV shows such as Stranger Things.
-There's an ironic "coolness" that nostalgia inspires especially within music, with the likes of the rapper Moayad Alnefaie at the helm of optimizing this through his rap that utilizes traditional poetry as a springboard to a new more relevant musical genre connecting the past with contemporary sounds.
+When brands or campaigns use nostalgia to connect with consumersʼ collective memories thereʼs a sense of social connection and shared history that can drive collective action.
+When individuals are emotionally moved by a shared past, whether it’s a cultural heritage or a pivotal historical event, it can fuel a sense of urgency and collective responsibility.
+Take the larger movement of embracing the 80s and 90s which started with retro gaming.
+Nintendo utilized this nostalgic connection for 80s and 90s gamers, combined with the convenience of modern technology, to create a cultural phenomenon through the Super Nintendo Classic Edition console.

-Nostalgia can play a significant role in pioneering cultural innovation, even though it might seem counterintuitive at first.
-Nostalgia, when used as a cultural tool, enables societies to reinterpret their heritage, turning it into a dynamic force for the future.
-By reimagining the past, Saudi Arabia can use nostalgia not just as a link to its history, but as a spark for creative cultural evolution.
 As global cultural trends increasingly emphasize authenticity and storytelling, there is no better time than now for Saudi Arabia to embrace nostalgia as an instrument of cultural innovation, blending tradition with imagination to craft a new, inspiring future.
 While nostalgia often looks back to the past, it can actually spark new ideas, reinterpret old forms, and contribute to innovative cultural shifts in several ways.
-Nostalgia doesn't just look backward; it often serves as a springboard for cultural reinvention.
+Nostalgia doesn’t just look backward; it often serves as a springboard for cultural reinvention.
 By combining longing for the past with present-day creativity and critique, nostalgia helps fuel innovation, remixing, and cultural experimentation in ways that shape the future.
-It's a dynamic interaction between what's been and what's yet to come.
+It’s a dynamic interaction between what’s been and what’s yet to come.

 Innovation by Invitation: A New Approach to Cultural Diplomacy

-During a panel on this topic at Fenaa Al Awwalʼs Muntada Forum earlier this year, acclaimed Saudi artist Ahmad Mater said, “the role of the artist is to soften the powerˮ.
-As the country engages in traditional forms for cultural diplomacy through partnerships, content creation and exchange programs; the Kingdom also has an opportunity to shape, define and own a new space of cultural innovation diplomacy.
+As countries develop their cultural industries locally, they also invest in the growth of their cultural exports.
+Viewed from the perspective of statecraft, it can be defined as cultural diplomacy—that includes the exchange of ideas, art, and heritage.
+Over the past decade, Saudi Arabia has been growing and exporting its cultural heritage, both at institutional and grassroots levels.
+As the country engages in traditional forms for cultural diplomacy through partnerships, content creation and exchange programs, the Kingdom also has an opportunity to shape, define and own a new space of cultural innovation diplomacy.
 In this playscape, innovation as ideation becomes an integral part of the way nations work together.
-Beyond cultural exchanges, nations can work together on developing solutions to shared cultural challenges.
+Beyond cultural exchanges, nations can collaborate on developing solutions to shared cultural challenges.

-In order to comprehend the true potential for Saudi to pioneer the space of cultural innovation diplomacy – a baseline of understanding of both cultural innovation and cultural diplomacy need to be established at the outset.
+In order to comprehend the true potential for Saudi Arabia to pioneer the space of cultural innovation diplomacy – a baseline of understanding of both cultural innovation and cultural diplomacy needs to be established at the outset.
 Cultural innovation encompasses the concept of innovation as ideation and collaboration.
 It is about seeing things from a new perspective by applying different lenses of understanding, to eventually create something groundbreaking.

 Imagine if the Saudi cultural sector could find common ground with countries who have a shared heritage, in order to ideate on solutions across these similarities?
 How might Saudi coffee be ceremonialized, popularized and re-imagined, in the same way that Japan did for matcha?
 Falconry is native to both Saudi and South Korea, how might these two countries work together in efforts towards cultural innovation and preservation?
 Reviving the tradition of French salons, combined with Saudi’s majlis culture, how might these countries reimagine how these cultural gatherings exist today?
 These parallels accentuate the similarities between societies and cultures – establishing a fertile ground for cultural innovation diplomacy that goes beyond exchange and into creation.